Thank you for your interest in writing for the EERA Blog.

 Your initial pitch should be sent to firstname.lastname@example.org.

-Once your pitch has been approved, download the Blog Submission Form and send it, with your blog text to the editorial team.
+Once your pitch has been approved, complete the Blog Submission Form below and send it, with your blog text to the editorial team.

 We will send an edited version of the post to you for approval before publishing, with all changes marked clearly using the Track Changes tool from Microsoft Word.
 Any further edits should be marked using the Track Changes tool, or we cannot accept them.